Left-Join-Studio/www.leftjoinstudio.com/src/content/2024-04-23-interview-scott.md

 This is a conversation between Scott and our virtual host Jay.

-> Jay was created to facilitate conversations on any topic, but his favorite learning about the person in the moment 🤗.
+> Jay was created to facilitate conversations on any topic, but his favorite is learning about the person in the moment 🤗.
 Learn about having your own Jay by contacting us.

 **Scott**:
 Hey Jay, I'm Scott.
 I just started a new type of consulting company named Left Join Studio.
 We specialize in prototypes to validate ideas related to data driven products.